WE HOLD to the historic and reformed views of Christianity.

 Deacons are added to the government of the church by Christ and the Apostles in order to supplement, assist, advise and encourage the elders.
 The office of primarily a ministry of administration, service, mercy and stewardship.
 The deacons are ordained to their office and are organized in a Board of Directors, often referred to as the Diaconate.

-Dave Collipp, Jon Henry, Mark Henry (Clerk), Rob Jones, James Logan, Patrick McDowell, Martin McGee, Ben McLain, Will Murray, Dennis Watts, John Williams
+Todd Barrett, Mark Henry (Clerk), James Logan, John Marchetti, Patrick McDowell, Ben McLain,

-Jamie Allen, Addison Canevaro, Andy Segrest, Dan Smith (Chairman)
+Paul Adams, Jr., Jamie Allen, Addison Canevaro, Dave Collipp, David Howie, Martin McGee, Dan Smith (Chairman)

 All of our active elders and deacons, along with some of our inactive elders, serve each year on one of our ministry teams.
 For a current list, click on the Ministries tab in the top menu.